My Approach to Helping

 I approach each person as a unique example of pure and utter humanity.
 I greatly admire the courage that it takes to reach out and ask for help, and I am grateful to be able to witness and sit with those who are in one of the darkest or most confusing moments of their life.
 I am the daughter of two artists who raised me to see creative opportunities to make beneficial changes in the world around us that will carry on for generations to come, long after we have gone.
 I like to work towards integration of the mind, body, and soul in order for people to become more whole and able to FEEL happiness and joy emanating through their very finger tips.
 I love working with the whole age range, because my speciality is dealing with the issues of life and living.
-I enjoy the heavy questions of existence such as "What's the point?," "What is my purpose in being here?," "How do I make the most of my life despite all that has happened to me?"
+I enjoy the heavy questions of existence such as "What's the point?", "What is my purpose in being here?", and "How do I make the most of my life despite all that has happened to me?"
 I created the Sierra Sunrise Wellness Group in order to help those in my community to learn how to feel better, inside and out.
 In addition to my existential foundation, I also use a Cognitive-Behavioral Approach, which means that by changing how one thinks, behaviors will change as well, and vice-versa, by changing one's behaviors, one's thoughts will follow suit.
 My fully-certified therapy dog, Rollo, is in almost every session that I do, and he is a wonderful comfort!

 More Info About My Practice